 Deciding whether to separate or remain in a relationship can be full of bewilderment, confusion, and wrenching guilt.
 Making such a serious decision, with all the complex consequences that follow, is fraught with internal prohibitions, even if one’s own instinct is telling her it is the right thing to do.

 - Many people of faith find that their Church cautions against or forbids separation.
 If not officially, then members of or friends in a church group may cast aspersions on the person separating.
+(We note that the Bible also calls us to free the oppressed and cautions us against abuse.
+When the abuser has not shown immediate and lasting signs of change or the victim has lasting, traumatic effects from the abuse, we believe it is inconsistent with the Word to require someone to remain in an abusive marriage.)

 - For others, families may hold a tradition of never having a divorce in their lineage.

 - And then, many people suffering from covert abuse wonder how their children will be affected and whether their own abusive experiences will be understandable enough to children of varying ages to justify breaking up the family.
+(It is important to note that recent studies have shown that children living within a violent or abusive home setting, even if not being directly abused, are harmed and can experience significant effects from that harm into their adult years of life.)

 - In any of these ways, separation can become a ripe field for Double Abuse®.